-The RANZCP is committed to providing members with an evidence-informed CPD program to support their learning and professional development in the practise of Psychiatry.
-The world, and the practise of medicine, has changed since your completion of undergraduate and vocational training.
-Scientific knowledge, psychiatric classifications and conditions, patient and carer expectations, and inter-professional collaboration are all recent examples of these changes.
-A College CPD program supports the ongoing learning and competency of its members to achieve public and stakeholder expectations to receive safe psychiatric care.
+The RANZCP is committed to providing members with an evidence-informed CPD Home to support their learning and professional development in the practise of Psychiatry.
+The College CPD program supports the ongoing learning and competency of its members to achieve public and stakeholder expectations to receive safe psychiatric care.

-We continue to support self-direction in CPD content selection; while also allowing for the fact that the regulators require certain learning activities be completed.
-The RANZCP CPD program strongly aligns with adult learning principles.
-We support the development of flexible learning plans (i.e. Professional Development Plan) that support your daily learning needs and interests.
+We support self-direction in CPD content selection; while also allowing for the fact that the regulators require certain learning activities be completed.
+The RANZCP CPD program aligns with adult learning principles.
+We support the development of flexible learning plans (i.e. Professional Development Plans) that support your ongoing learning needs and interests.
 Reflection and practice improvement are included as important components of the RANZCP CPD program, and this aligns with local and international trends.

-The program is designed to ensure that participants can meet the CPD requirements of their registration.
+Our program is designed to ensure that participants can meet the CPD requirements of their registration.
 Within the regulatory environment, there are differences between Australia's and Aotearoa New Zealand's CPD requirements.
 Participants need to be aware of the requirements of their registration and annual recertification, and to make sure that they meet these requirements.
 For example, peer presentation of the professional development plan (PDP) is a requirement for the Medical Council of New Zealand and impacts Aotearoa New Zealand registered members, but is not a compulsory element of the RANZCP CPD program.

-From January 2023, the Medical Board of Australia (MBA) requires all medical specialists in Australia to undertake CPD, through a CPD 'home', with some small alterations to the allocation of hours, but with no change to the number of hours required annually.
+From January 2023, the Medical Board of Australia (MBA) required all medical specialists in Australia to undertake CPD, through a CPD 'Home', with some small alterations to the allocation of hours, but with no change to the number of hours required annually.
 This aligns with the Medical Council of New Zealand (MCNZ) CPD requirements for annual recertification.
-These changes will be introduced to the RANZCP CPD program as required by the MBA and the MCNZ, and are outlined in this guide.
+These changes are outlined in this guide.